weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

    - Encrypt secrets at configuration files (like in docker-compose.yml).
 Multiple possibilites, Azure Key Vault or using simple Certificates at container level, etc.
    - Encrypt communication with SSL (related to the specific cloud infrastructure being used)
    - Implement example of Optimistic Concurrency updates and optimistic concurrency exceptions
+   - Monitoring/Diagnostics of microservices based on Application Insights with custom perfkeys
    - Additional topics for production-ready cloud microservices, like using an orchestrator/cluster

 - (To be Confirmed) Service Fabric and Azure version